arendst/Tasmota/README.md

 - Support CHIRP moisture sensor.
 - Report total UPTIME (seconds) between two deepsleep cycle.
 This allows to see uptime, even if connect was not successfull or there was a reboot.
 Using RTC memory to ensure correct uptime
 - Added support of "counterdevider[1..MAX_COUNTERS]" (serial and MQTT command), to count only the 1 count every counterdeviderX impulses (max 65.000 impulses = 1 count, default 1s).
 - Added Support for Shutter use-Case.
 In this case two relays are paired into one switch.
 Based on the value on the first relay the second relay will set automatically.
 Use Setoption81 to set it.
 See Wiki.
 - Added more support for the shutter Use-Case.
 The Setoption80 is required, if someone changes the target position if the shutter is still operating.
 Please see Shutter wiki for more details.
 - Added full support on RULES with shutter.
 Full control and new events MOVING and MOVED
 - Added Alexa support for shutters through HUE Dimmer functionality.
 Not perfect but ok.

+Changelog:
+1.08 2019-09-01
+- Added two new triggers to rules (System#PreTele and System#PostTele).
+Mainly to switch on/off devices before and after TelePeriod
+- changed deepsleep time calculation.
+Wakeup will now 100% in sync with time.
+E.g. you startet at 8:00am and define 3600 seconds, the device will always wakeup near the full hour.
+A slightly shift will not happen anymore
+1.07 2019-08-30
+- Added two new triggers to rules to better control the shutters (SHUTTER#MOVING and SHUTTER#MOVED).
+Last one reports actual position of the shutter.

 **Note that deep sleep on ESP-01 is not possible without hardware modifications because it's required to connect GPIO16 to RST, see https://github.com/stefanbode/Sonoff-Tasmota/issues/40.
 The same applies most likely to other modules like ESP-02, ESP-04 etc**